-Note 12-The Brinell hardness number from a fixed-location testing machine is more conveniently secured from standard tables such as Table 7, which show numbers corresponding to the various indentation diameters, usually in increments of 0.05 mm.
+Note 12-The Brinell hardness number is more conveniently secured from standard tables such as Table 6, which show numbers corresponding to the various indentation diameters, usually in increments of 0.05 mm.

 Note 13-In Test Method E10 the values are stated in SI units, whereas in this section kg/m units are used.